lolhalolol1/Halo-3-PBR/README.md

 ## Environment Mapping and Cubemaps
 ### IMPORTANT:
-As of right now this is intended to only be used with the "per-pixel" environment mapping option, as dynamic cubemaps are not generated with enough mips to represent rough, blurry reflections properly.
-Cubemaps used should also be of a high enough resolution to have a sufficient amount of mips.
-128 per face is what I'd call the minimum resolution.
+For dynamic reflections to work properly with PBR, you will need each of your level's cubemaps to be generated at the highest possible resolution (256) after using Pedro13's guide on editing tool to allow for full mipmap chains on cubemaps (found in the
+"resources" tab in the Halo Mods Discord server).
+Doing so will affect dynamic cubemap reflections on vanilla materials and there's no real catch-all fix I can implement for that, but a rough fix would be to turn up the roughness multiplier in under environment_mapping in the tag.

+You can also use static cubemaps, but you need to make sure it is of a high-enough resolution and has a decent amount of mips.
+Results likely won't be 100% correct either as I'm pretty sure manually imported cubemaps don't get their mips blurred the way dynamic ones do.

-I've included a "dynamic_expensive" option made by @EnashMods that will use dynamic cubemaps and blur/convolute them in real time, but this is only there for testing purposes really.
+I've included a "dynamic_expensive" option made by @EnashMods that will use dynamic cubemaps and blur/convolute them in real time instead of relying on the mips of a higher-resolution cubemap, but results will be inconsistent due to the varying resolutions of vanilla cubemaps and performance will be significantly impacted.
-***Do not use this option*** if you use a mid-range/budget GPU as it is very expensive to run, and I strongly recommend you don't use this in any publicly released mods.
-If you do use it, cap your framerate.
+***Do not use this option*** if you use a mid-range/budget GPU, and I strongly recommend you don't use this in any publicly released mods.
+If you do use it, cap your framerate unless you want to cook a steak on your GPU.

 ## Options
 There are several options to help you customize or tweak your materials Guerilla.